Cusons History, Family Crest & Coats of Arms

 Migration of the Cusons family to Ireland

 Some of the Cusons family moved to Ireland, but this topic is not covered in this excerpt.

-Another 125 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 69 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cusons family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Cusonss were some of the first of the immigrants to arrive in North America: John Cosins who settled in Maryland in 1683; Richard Cousin settled in Grenada in 1774; Edward Cousins settled in Maryland in 1774; George Cousins settled in Massachusetts in 1635.